Rakiya A. Muhammad

 “I intend to stay in Nigeria as long as possible because they are peace-loving people,” he declares.
 35-year-old Abubakar Musa, a native of Sokoto State, has been patronising Malam Yunusa for a while now.

-The old-time patroniser says he has been taking tea there since the days of Yunusa’s parent.
+The old-time patroniser says he has been taking tea there since the days of Yunusa’s parents.

 “I take my breakfast and sometimes the dinner from his tea service stable.
 I started with his dad before Yunusa migrated to Sokoto, and took charge of the business,” he adds.